If you are using a Mac, you have a few options for Terminals.

 The terminal opens and begins with a prompt.

-and hit enter, which you won’t even really learn until the next lesson.
+The first thing to do is find out where we are, which you won’t even learn until the next lesson.

 This tells you “where you are” in your hard drive.
+This is the specific folder where your Terminal prompt will use as the directory for any further unix commands.
 Specifically, this is called the working directory.

-The working directory is the point where you currently are browsing right there in the terminal session.
+The working directory is the point where you are currently browsing right there in the terminal session.
 It is unique to this terminal session.
-If you start new terminal window (tab or another window), it will have its own working directory.
-If you ask for the parent directory (..), you’ll get the parent of the working directory.
+If you start a new terminal window (another tab or another window), it will have its own working directory.

 We will soon learn how to navigate around the working directory.
 But first, lets discuss the two keyboard modifier keys you need to know in Unix: